adamaaronson/adamaaronson.github.io/_posts/2022-11-27-animals-to-play-horse-with.md

 After downloading the data from QLever and cleaning it up in Python, I suddenly had a txt file of *over 1,700,000* animal names, ranging from the absurdly-named beetle *Aaaaba nodosus* to the sponge-dwelling cnidarian *Zyzzyzus warreni*.
 Take that, A-Z Animals!
 Like WordNet, Wikidata stores both common names and scientific names, but unlike WordNet, Wikidata has *several orders of magnitude* more animals.

 Plugging a list of 1,700,000 animals into Wordlisted was a real moment of truth, both as a search for isograms and as a stress test for Wordlisted.
 But this was a success on all counts, yielding a result in a league of its own.
-Presenting, against all odds, the 16-letter isogram:
+Against all odds, the 16-letter isogram animal:

 HABRONYX FULVIPES
 {: class="big-word"}

 ![Habronyx](/assets/images/habronyx.jpg){: class="img-big"}
-*This isn't even Habronyx fulvipes, it's a close relative in the Habronyx genus.
+*This isn't even Habronyx fulvipes, it's a close relative in the Habronyx genus (from [iNaturalist](https://inaturalist.nz/taxa/250578-Habronyx)).
 As far as I could tell, there are no images of Habronyx fulvipes on the internet.
 I would love to know what this little guy really looks like!*
 {: class="image-caption"}

 *Habronyx fulvipes* is a species of wasp [first described](https://www.gbif.org/species/1303643) in 1965 by Henry Keith Townes, Setsuya Momoi, and Marjorie Townes.
 It has no Wikipedia page in English, but it does have one in [Dutch](https://nl.wikipedia.org/wiki/Habronyx_fulvipes) and a few other languages.
 It also has no A-Z Animals page, which means I can't tell you their fun fact, so instead I'll come up with my own.
 My fun fact is, "its species name *fulvipes* is Latin for *yellow legs*, which is a reference to the wasp's yellow legs."